hdahamsheh/HTabs-js/README.md

 the css is included in the plugin, and a default style is provided. you can always change the style by passing three main css classes like the optiones provided in the js example above.

+### Demo

+a demo hosted in [http://hdahamsheh.github.io/HTabs-js](http://hdahamsheh.github.io/HTabs-js) of two tabs; one is default and another applying custom options.